 - Avoid the battles you’re likely to lose

 - Find your competitors weak spots and make them your strengths

 More specifically, avoid trying to rank for difficult search queries and find the search queries your competitors have overlooked.

-The effectiveness of an SEO audit is dependent on several things.
+The effectiveness of an SEO review is dependent on several things.